 Palma’s streets are great for browsing and mooching all year round...so here are a few tips on where to head for in town...
-Follow the Passeig del Born stretching north from the Plaza de la Reina (the fountain roundabout in front of the Almudana Palace) towards the super smart avenue that gives you Louis Vuitton, Loewe and Mulberry..
+Take a look at the beautiful boutique of Uteque, from the same group as Zara, check out her older more sophisticated sister with quality at the heart of the collection pieces... to be found on the the Passeig del Born, stretching north from Plaza de la Reina (the fountain roundabout in front of the Almudana Palace) towards the super smart avenue that gives you Louis Vuitton, Massimo Dutti, Loewe and Mulberry..

-You have the high street staples of H & M with the ‘all new’ 3 storey Zara...
+You will find the high street staples of H & M with the ‘all new’ 3 storey Zara...
 Alongside Maxmara, Twinset and Escada, you’ll find Caroline Herrera and Uterque...
-Mango, Havaianas, Desigual and Custo and El Cortes Ingles (A John Lewis style department store with a top floor cafe with city views) is around the corner to the left on Av. de Jaime 111.
+Mango, Havaianas, Desigual and El Cortes Ingles (A John Lewis style department store with a top floor cafe with amazing city views) around the corner to the left on Av. de Jaime 111.

 Rialto Living, a Designer Lifestyle store, Cafe and Art gallery is to be found alongside Massimo Dutti on the corner of Carrer Sant Feliu, where you will find an array of galleries, bars, eateries and independent boutiques...

 Rialto Living – A range of English Contemporary living Books... www.rialtoliving.com

 Rialto Living - Gifts - Women - Menswear - Interiors - Cafe - Art

 One of many Art Galleries along the Carrer Sant Feliu...